zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics IV - Moments.md

 &= \int g(X) dP
 \end{align}$$

-We can extend this to all fu
+We can extend this to all functions in the same way as with [[Econometrics IIIa - Linearity of Lebesgue Integral]]